Our Mission

 Non-proselytizing Policy

-Salt Lake Valley Habitat for Humanity will not proselytize or work with entities or individuals who insist on proselytizing as part of their involvement with Habitat.
-We will not offer assistance on the expressed or implied condition that people must adhere to or convert to a particular faith or listen and respond to messaging designed to induce conversion to a particular faith.
+Habitat for Humanity of the Greater Salt Lake Area will not proselytize or work with entities or individuals who insist on proselytizing as part of their involvement with Habitat.
+We do not offer assistance on the condition that people must adhere to or convert to a particular faith, nor do we require anyone to listen to messaging designed to induce conversion.
+Our doors are open to all who want to help build a world where everyone has a decent place to live.